mathooo/config/README.md

 # config
-Repository for storing own config files.
+Repository for storing own config files (dedicated to Linux Mint).

-  * .HotShut.sh -> script for Hotspot & automatic computer shutdown after device is disconected
+  * .HotShut.sh -> script for HotSpot & automatic computer shutdown after a particular device is disconected
   * bash.bashrc -> main bash config file (in home directory)
-  * installSoftware.sh -> installing all needed software
+  * installSoftware.sh -> install all needed software

-Moreover, from Linux Mint 18 (Sarah), file __.bashrc__ has to me placed to home directory to allow custom prompt.
+Moreover, from Linux Mint 18 (Sarah), file __.bashrc__ has to be placed to home directory to allow custom prompt.